MediaArea/MediaConch/Timeline.md

 * March 2016 - December 2016 is known as the "Second Prototype" section of Phase 2

+The specific timeline of the Second Prototype section is largely dependent on and responsive to the outcome of the prior Re-Design section, community response, and feedback.
+The timeline for the Second Prototype section will be reviewed and redesign with collaboration of Preforma but this timeline presents a basis on what we presently anticipate.

 * March - April 2016

 -- Present proposed Standard at IETF 95